 My friend and I had a beverage, and admired the beautiful interior of the majestic building.
 The bar on the first floor was doing a good business, but there was only one bartender holding down the fort so to speak – so service was somewhat lacking.

-Despite the fact that The Bank was not crowded that evening we both commented on the noise level.
+Despite the fact that the bar/restaurant was not crowded that evening, we both commented on the noise level.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

-Fast forward – while Mama Kim’s and Preservation Kitchen & Market are still “coming soon” The Bank has recently expanded its hours.
-According to The Bank website you will shortly find one or more food vendors serving breakfast, brunch, lunch and dinner.
+Fast forward – while Mama Kim’s and Preservation Kitchen & Market are still said to be “coming soon” The Bank has recently expanded its hours.
+According to its website you will shortly find one or more food vendors serving breakfast, brunch, lunch and dinner.